Medusa: Or, Men Entombed in Winter

 Systems Outlast Individuals

-The narrative moves between the origins of the community, its eventual fracture, and the personal history of Peter Holloway.
-Peter’s arc provides the book’s clearest line of continuity, tracing participation, complicity and eventual withdrawal.
-Fatherhood is presented in practical terms, defined by action, timing and transfer of care rather than emotional resolution.
+The narrative moves between the early formation of the community and the period after its fracture.
+Peter Holloway provides the book’s most continuous thread.
+Through him the novel traces participation, complicity and eventual distance from the group’s authority.
+Fatherhood is presented in practical terms, defined by action and transfer of care rather than emotional resolution.

 Advance reading copy provided by the publisher.